This event has been postponed, new dates TBA.

 Well of Tears, Visions of Hope is a three-day yarning circle and part of 2020 VISION; SEEING WITH BOTH EYES in collaboration with Arrernte Elder, Pelterre Chris Tomlins’, Dreaming Australia and Hazel Davis’, Making Peasce, and Peacebus (Graham Dunstan).
-Well of Tears, Visions of Hope takes place from Wednesday 22nd – Friday 24th April offering three days of yarning circles for those who wish to focus on truth telling in relation to the massacres of First People of this continent.
+Well of Tears, Visions of Hope offers three days of yarning circles for those who wish to focus on truth telling in relation to the massacres of First People of this continent.

 These massacres are still widely denied, down-played or ignored.
 We cannot bring about justice, create peace, come to reconciliation or live in harmony on this continent without a truthful understanding and full recognition of these genocides and the resulting long-term consequences.